evgenyneu/docker-rails-fig-sample/README.md

 ### Rails app docker image

-It creates a docker image called `web`.
-This is rails image.
+It creates a docker image for the Rails app called `web`.
-It is configured to keep rails app source code on developer host and not in the image.
+It is configured to keep the source code on developer host and not in the image.
 This way one can make changes to the source code and see results in the browser.

 ### Docker containers

 Following docker containers are created:

-1. **Web** for Rails app
+1. **Web** for Rails app.
-1. **DB** for Postgres DB server
+1. **DB** for Postgres DB server.
-1. **iipersist-db-data** is a [Data Volume Container](https://docs.docker.com/userguide/dockervolumes/) for database
+1. **iipersist-db-data** is a [Data Volume Container](https://docs.docker.com/userguide/dockervolumes/) for the database storage.
 1. **iipersist-gems-2.1** is another Data Volume Container for the gems.

 ## Deploying to production